-Prerequisite(s): A minimum "C+" grade in all second term PDD courses: NURS 5100, 5120, 5125, 5145, and 5150.
+Prerequisite(s): A minimum "C+" grade in NURS 5100, 5125, and 5145; and an "S" in NURS 5185.

 Working as a health care aide or in a healthrelated field (such as, but not limited to: companion for the elderly; group home aide).
 Students will provide the assistant chair, international with documentation to confirm details of their employment.
 Deadline for this documentation is set as one week prior to the opening of online registration for Term Three.